 Garage door manufacturers continue to improve their products.
 What was new ten years ago may not be outdated.
 If the garage door faces the street, this is one investment every homeowner should consider.

-Choose doors that match the windows of the home or ones with a textured finish.
+According to Family Christian Doors, choose doors that match the windows of the home or ones with a textured finish.
 Unique hardware and distinct layouts are two additional selling points.
 A homeowner might find they spend a few thousand dollars on this project, but they will recoup up to 93 percent of their investment when the time comes to sell the home.